TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Rad is an original training concept by TRC.

-Rad is funded by BBC Nations and Regions, Channel 4, Scottish Enterprise, Screen Scotland and The Voluntary Action fund.
+Rad 2019 was funded by BBC Nations and Regions, Channel 4, Scottish Enterprise, Screen Scotland and The Voluntary Action fund.

 Annie is a Junior Development Researcher undertaking a traineeship at Mentorn Scotland and Firecracker Scotland.